-The College performed well during the 2021/22 academic year, but again it is hard to benchmark performance and the effects of the pandemic have continued to impact on learners.
-Nationally set and externally verified examinations returned and performance was high in Maths and English GCSE, vocational and A levels.
-Functional skills qualifications, which are a stepping stone towards GCSEs, did not perform as well as learners continue to struggle with gaps in their knowledge from key stage 4.
+During the 2022-23 academic year, the College's performance continued to improve and in May 2023 curriculum areas educational outcomes are now back to pre-pandemic levels.
+Once again it is difficult to benchmark performance, but in many areas including provision for Adults, provision for learners with high needs, Access to Higher Education and in English for speakers of other languages, learners performed significantly better than in the previous year.
+Performance in nationally set and externally verified examinations was good and performance was high in Maths and English GCSE, vocational and A levels.
+Functional skills qualifications, which are a stepping stone towards GCSEs, also improved significantly, although some 16-18-year-old leaners did not perform as well as they continue to struggle with gaps in their knowledge from key stage 4.
 The College is continuing to focus on educational recovery, and is committed to making sustained progress against the strong performance in 2018/19.